**This post was written originally for my Instagram account**

 I know this is another common eating disorder trait, perhaps more ingrained in those of us who have been used to living alone, when any eating or sitting was always unobserved.

-And although I’ve now been eating & resting more in front of my parents, it doesn’t always feel easier.
+And although I’ve now been eating and resting more in front of my parents, it doesn’t always feel easier.

 I also notice that this guilt is more intense with my family and if I am seen eating or resting in their presence.

-If I am out eating and there are people around me, I do not feel guilty for eating….
-I just think it is none of their business!
+If I am out eating and there are people around me, then the guilt is not there.

 Mulling it over, I believe it’s another behaviour and deeply ingrained animal response that results from the brain’s belief that we’re in a scarce environment & food is limited.